Lewuathe/passport-yj/README.md

 ### Configuration Strategy

-This YConnect passport module requires your application
+This YConnect passport module requires your application' id.
+You can get this id from [YConnect admin](http://developer.yahoo.co.jp/start/)

+### Authorization Endpoint

+### Token Endpoint